Employees have now become the nub of the concern of every organization. There has been a shift from employee engagement to employee experience.

 - Publish an employee newsletter

-- Encourage employee interaction outside of work
+- Encourage employee interaction outside of work and even for remote work

 Now that we have listed the engagement ideas, let us take a look at each one of these in more detail.